Native American/Indigenous Education

-Our Indian Education program provides services and support for Indigenous students and families in Richfield Public Schools.
-We work to improve and support Indigenous student achievement and graduation rates through academically rigorous and culturally responsive instruction, collaborative partnerships, and family and student engagement.
-Here is a snapshot of activities that have taken place through our Indian Education program, specifically supporting our Indigenous families:
+Our Indian Education program provides services and support for Native American and Indigenous students and families in Richfield Public Schools.
+We work to improve and support Native American and Indigenous student achievement and graduation rates through academically rigorous and culturally responsive instruction, collaborative partnerships, and family and student engagement.
+Here is a snapshot of activities that have taken place through our Native American and Indigenous Education program, specifically supporting our Indigenous families:

 - Culturally relevant books for all of our school media centers, supporting and validating Native heritage

 - Professional development opportunities for RPS staff, to build cultural competency and knowledge of Native culture

 - Classroom presentations for teachers to assist with culturally-appropriate education

 - Culture trunks provided for teachers to use with lessons, incorporating hands-on activities